 Built from the ground up, the second space nearly tripled the kitchen, more than doubled the dining room, and offered an open atmosphere that contrasted the cozy space some had grown to love at Ristorante Luci.
 With large picture windows framing the grassy knoll of St. Catherine’s University, guests could now enjoy dinner with family and friends up to 85 at a time near a wood burning fireplace.
 With the same philosophy of beginning with the best available ingredients, prepared with experience, Luci Ancora’s new head chef, long time collegue and friend Jim Kohler, took the reins, preparing dishes incorporating international influences while remaining true to the Italian approach of simple, flavorful cuisine.

-Today, Ristorante Luci & Luci Ancora remain true to their initial endeavor, offering fresh, seasonal Italian influenced cuisine showcasing handmade pastas, local produce and sustainably raised and harvested fish, seafoods, along with specialty cuts of meat.
-Available at both locations, the four course tasting menu is available nightly as well as an optional wine flight.
-View our ongoing promotions at Luci Ancora and learn more about Ristorante Luci.
+Today, Luci Ancora remains true to the initial endeavor, offering fresh, seasonal Italian influenced cuisine showcasing handmade pastas, local produce and sustainably raised and harvested fish, seafood, along with specialty cuts of meat.
+The four course tasting menu is available nightly as well as an optional wine flight.

 We look forward to serving you and your guests soon.